ffunenga/insideout/README.md

 Basically, what is about to be explained about this structure comes down to
 this:

-> The files on the root directory of your repository are ugly if they are not absolutely needed to **make use of** your package.
+> The files on the root directory are ugly if they are not absolutely needed to **make use of** the package.

 In commerce, prospects are one thing and clients are another.
 With our open-source repositories a similar distinction can be made about the python